decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### ProofGen

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
-The "prover" may also supply a presentation header, see [presentation header selection](#presentation-header-selection) for more details.
+The "prover" may also supply a presentation header, see [Presentation header selection](#presentation-header-selection) for more details.

 The messages supplied in this operation MUST be in the same order as when supplied to [Sign](#sign).
 To specify which of those messages will be disclosed, the prover can supply the list of indexes (`disclosedIndexes`) that the disclosed messages have in the array of signed messages.
 Each element in `disclosedIndexes` MUST be a non-negative integer, in the range from 1 to `length(messages)`.